"It's not funny, Soul!"

 A banana.
 That was what was in his wife's stomach.
 It was in vain that he had tried to picture an actual person in there, his "fruitization" of his child has become too much.

-He considers that maybe the Black Blood took over with him noticing but he sees Maka sometimes unraveling as well, waking him up in the middle of the night with questions of since she ate that one piece (actually three) of cake would that permanently impact their child's future.
-And then she launches onto a fruits and vegetables only diet for about three days, forcing him to suffer with him.
+He considers that maybe the black blood took over with him noticing these kinds of things but he sees Maka sometimes unraveling as well, waking him up in the middle of the night with questions of since she ate that one piece (actually three) of cake would that permanently impact their child's future?
+What about the chances of them becoming a weapon?
+And then she launches onto a fruits and vegetables-only diet for about three days, forcing him to suffer with him.

-Today her crazy plan is to finish the baby's room, even though they still don't know if they're having a boy or a girl.
-But when he points out this logical detail, she pouts her little lips, knowing full well he can't resist her when she makes that face.
+Today, her current fixation is on finishing the baby's room, even though they still don't know if they're having a boy or a girl.
+But when he points out this logical detail, she pouts her lips and widens her eyes just so, knowing full well he can't resist her when she makes that face.

 His hands now hold roughly half of the store's colors.
-One stood out to him though.
-It was a soft, creamy yellow.
-Maka had said something about it being a good neutral color for the baby.
+They were all a blur to him, pretentiously named colors that were going to mean nothing to their screaming newborn at one in the morning.
+One color did stand out to him though.
+Banana Cream (would he never escape banana hell?) was a soft, creamy yellow.
+Maka had said something about it being a good calming color for the baby's room.

 It could also be a good skin color, he thinks.

-Then he gives himself a sharp metal slap.
+He gives himself a sharp metal slap.
 His child was not a banana.
 His child was a person.
+With a face, arms and legs.

 He takes this as the sign to go preoccupy himself with Maka, who is currently asking the confused salesperson what the difference is between rose and salmon.